microsoft/PowerPlatformConnectors/independent-publisher-connectors/FINRA (Independent Publisher)/readme.md

 ## Known Issues and Limitations

-There are no known issues at this time but paging datasets is recommended.
+There are no known issues at this time but paging datasets is recommended for handling large result sets.

 ## Frequently Asked Questions